Learn to read using time proven Phonetic methods.

 Learn to TEACH others to read.

-home to teach his children and servants to read under penalty of fines.
-There
+master of a home to teach his children and servants to read under penalty

-were 'reading police' that went house to house and enforced the law.
+of fines.
+There were 'reading police' that went house to house and

-a culture that relied primarily on one room school houses and the McGuffey's
+was in a culture that relied primarily on one room school houses and the

-Eclectic Readers for reading instruction.
-Many individuals did not receive much
+McGuffey's Eclectic Readers for reading instruction.
+Many individuals did

 Some interesting facts about English and Phonics